 A program of courses will be selected in keeping with these goals.
 This proposed program of courses for each student must be approved by the MSGP coordinator & the student's faculty advisor.
 Courses which fit these goals and objectives may be in Psychology or other departments in the university.

 Each semester student grades will be reviewed and added to the student record.
-At the end of each year students will be required to turn a progress form, signed by their faculty advisor, stating their accomplishments and intentions for the following year.
+At the end of each year, students will be required to turn in a progress form, signed by their faculty advisor, stating their accomplishments and intentions for the following year.

 The following evaluation procedure will be employed: